synadia-io/callout.go/examples/dynamic_accounts/README.md

 ## Dynamic Accounts (Proof of Concept)

+### What do we do here
+* There examples runs NATS in operator mode (aka distributed security)
+* generate.sh create a NATS operator, config files, accounts and user and configures the auth callout
+* Account C is configured to receive auth callout calls which are processed by the the callout service in `delegated_example.go`
+* Client.go  receives an `-account-name B` and passes it to the connection in the `token` field
+* On the auth callout service
+    * Checks if token is present
+    * Creates a new account named accordingly on the fly using the operator nkey to sign it
+    * Installs the accounts and extract the account nkey
+    * Creates a user JWT in the new account and signs it

+### Execute example
 Using a NATS resolver it is possible to create accounts on the fly to place users.
 This has an interesting niche use-case.
 All of it can be accomplished via a callout, so long as the callout can create an account, deploy it, and create